RetireJS/retire.js/node/README.md

 Options:

 -h, --help              output usage information
 -V, --version           output the version number

--p, --package      limit node scan to packages where parent is mentioned in package.json (ignore node_modules) -n, --node         Run node dependency scan only
--j, --js           Run scan of JavaScript files only -v, --verbose      Show identified files (by default only vulnerable files are shown)
+-p, --package           limit node scan to packages where parent is mentioned in package.json (ignore node_modules) -n, --node              Run node dependency scan only -j, --js                Run scan of JavaScript files only -v, --verbose           Show identified files (by default only vulnerable files are shown)

---jspath <path>    Folder to scan for javascript files --nodepath <path>  Folder to scan for node files --path <path>      Folder to scan for both
---jsrepo <path>    Local version of repo
---noderepo <path>  Local version of repo
+--jspath <path>         Folder to scan for javascript files --nodepath <path>       Folder to scan for node files --path <path>           Folder to scan for both --jsrepo <path>         Local version of repo --noderepo <path>       Local version of repo
---proxy <url>      Proxy url (http://some.sever:8080) --ignore <paths>   Comma delimited list of paths to ignore
+--proxy <url>           Proxy url (http://some.sever:8080) --ignore <paths>        Comma delimited list of paths to ignore --ignorefile <path>     Custom .retireignore file, defaults to .retireignore
 ````